Ajayman/learn-today/README.md

       There's a special syntax to work with promises in a more comforatble fashion, called async/await.
 It's surprisingly easy to understand and use.

       The word "async before a funciton means one simple thing: a functoin always returns a promise.
+      So the async keyword is added to functions to tell then to return a promise rather than directly returning the value

+      we can use await when calling any function that returns a Promise, including web API funcitons

+      the keyword await makes JS wait until that proimise settles and returns its result.